pravinkumarmahato/Task-3.--Kubernetes/README.md

   Create mongodb-deployment.yaml, mongodb-services.yaml, mongodb-pvc.yaml and deploy it to configure mongodb
   ![image](https://github.com/pravinkumarmahato/Task-3.--Kubernetes/assets/68019573/400deb11-b9bc-444a-a5e0-d2e8c6274f4f)

-  Create deployment.yaml and service.yaml to deploy the springboot application
+  Create springboot-deployment.yaml and springboot-services.yaml to deploy the springboot application
   ![image](https://github.com/pravinkumarmahato/Task-3.--Kubernetes/assets/68019573/f980105e-b583-4799-a5a6-e5c80176f57c)

 ### Step-7:
-  Now the pods are deployed and up we can make it up and down using commands or by using minikube dashbord
+  Now the pods are deployed and up we can make it up and down using commands or by using minikube dashbord And if we delete any pod it will automatically create another pod
   ![image](https://github.com/pravinkumarmahato/Task-3.--Kubernetes/assets/68019573/740f668b-e694-425b-b405-5005ef1f4d89)